Following is the case brief for Lawrence v. Texas, United States Supreme Court, (2003)

 Although the state statute is “uncommonly silly” and should be repealed, there is nothing in the Constitution or its Bill of Rights that prevents the state from enacting the law in question.

-This is the landmark case that decriminalized homosexual conduct and “keeps the government out of our bedrooms” so to speak.
+Lawrence v.
+Texas was the landmark case that decriminalized homosexual conduct and “keeps the government out of our bedrooms” so to speak.
 The right of consenting adults both homo and heterosexual to engage in sexual conduct was recognized as a constitutional right protected under the right to privacy.